Australia Reserves and Resources

 Brown Coal: in situ: Demonstrated Resources: Economic

-Brown Coal: in situ: Demonstrated Resources: Economic data was reported at 81,234.000 Tonne mn in 2021.
-This stayed constant from the previous number of 81,234.000 Tonne mn for 2020.
-Brown Coal: in situ: Demonstrated Resources: Economic data is updated yearly, averaging 46,000.000 Tonne mn from Dec 1989 to 2021, with 33 observations.
+Brown Coal: in situ: Demonstrated Resources: Economic data was reported at 81,234.000 Tonne mn in 2023.
+This stayed constant from the previous number of 81,234.000 Tonne mn for 2022.
+Brown Coal: in situ: Demonstrated Resources: Economic data is updated yearly, averaging 46,000.000 Tonne mn from Dec 1989 (Median) to 2023, with 35 observations.
 The data reached an all-time high of 92,887.000 Tonne mn in 2017 and a record low of 41,200.000 Tonne mn in 2009.
 Brown Coal: in situ: Demonstrated Resources: Economic data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.
 Resources of brown coal are reported by recoverable and in situ. 'in situ' means 'on site' and is a way for describing how measurement is taken.

 Brown Coal: in situ: Demonstrated Resources: Subeconomic

-Brown Coal: in situ: Demonstrated Resources: Subeconomic data was reported at 284,921.000 Tonne mn in 2022.
-This stayed constant from the previous number of 284,921.000 Tonne mn for 2021.
-Brown Coal: in situ: Demonstrated Resources: Subeconomic data is updated yearly, averaging 61,500.000 Tonne mn from Dec 1989 to 2022, with 34 observations.
-The data reached an all-time high of 284,921.000 Tonne mn in 2022 and a record low of 2,900.000 Tonne mn in 1989.
+Brown Coal: in situ: Demonstrated Resources: Subeconomic data was reported at 284,921.000 Tonne mn in 2023.
+This stayed constant from the previous number of 284,921.000 Tonne mn for 2022.
+Brown Coal: in situ: Demonstrated Resources: Subeconomic data is updated yearly, averaging 61,500.000 Tonne mn from Dec 1989 (Median) to 2023, with 35 observations.
+The data reached an all-time high of 284,921.000 Tonne mn in 2023 and a record low of 2,900.000 Tonne mn in 1989.
 Brown Coal: in situ: Demonstrated Resources: Subeconomic data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.
 Resources of brown coal are reported by recoverable and in situ. 'in situ' means 'on site' and is a way for describing how measurement is taken.

 Brown Coal: in situ: Inferred Resources

-Brown Coal: in situ: Inferred Resources data was reported at 122,509.000 Tonne mn in 2022.
-This stayed constant from the previous number of 122,509.000 Tonne mn for 2021.
-Brown Coal: in situ: Inferred Resources data is updated yearly, averaging 123,384.500 Tonne mn from Dec 1989 to 2022, with 34 observations.
+Brown Coal: in situ: Inferred Resources data was reported at 122,509.000 Tonne mn in 2023.
+This stayed constant from the previous number of 122,509.000 Tonne mn for 2022.
+Brown Coal: in situ: Inferred Resources data is updated yearly, averaging 123,240.000 Tonne mn from Dec 1989 (Median) to 2023, with 35 observations.
 The data reached an all-time high of 204,000.000 Tonne mn in 1990 and a record low of 112,000.000 Tonne mn in 2007.
 Brown Coal: in situ: Inferred Resources data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.
 Resources of brown coal are reported by recoverable and in situ. 'in situ' means 'on site' and is a way for describing how measurement is taken.

 Cobalt: Demonstrated Resources: Economic

-Cobalt: Demonstrated Resources: Economic data was reported at 1,582.000 Tonne th in 2021.
-This records an increase from the previous number of 1,495.000 Tonne th for 2020.
-Cobalt: Demonstrated Resources: Economic data is updated yearly, averaging 1,197.500 Tonne th from Dec 1989 to 2021, with 32 observations.
-The data reached an all-time high of 1,582.000 Tonne th in 2021 and a record low of 18.000 Tonne th in 1989.
+Cobalt: Demonstrated Resources: Economic data was reported at 1,690.000 Tonne th in 2023.
+This records a decrease from the previous number of 1,742.000 Tonne th for 2022.
+Cobalt: Demonstrated Resources: Economic data is updated yearly, averaging 1,213.000 Tonne th from Dec 1989 (Median) to 2023, with 34 observations.
+The data reached an all-time high of 1,742.000 Tonne th in 2022 and a record low of 18.000 Tonne th in 1989.
 Cobalt: Demonstrated Resources: Economic data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.

 Cobalt: Demonstrated Resources: Subeconomic

-Cobalt: Demonstrated Resources: Subeconomic data was reported at 247.000 Tonne th in 2022.
-This records a decrease from the previous number of 252.000 Tonne th for 2021.
-Cobalt: Demonstrated Resources: Subeconomic data is updated yearly, averaging 298.000 Tonne th from Dec 1989 to 2022, with 33 observations.
-The data reached an all-time high of 510.000 Tonne th in 2009 and a record low of 241.000 Tonne th in 1990.
+Cobalt: Demonstrated Resources: Subeconomic data was reported at 187.000 Tonne th in 2023.
+This records a decrease from the previous number of 247.000 Tonne th for 2022.
+Cobalt: Demonstrated Resources: Subeconomic data is updated yearly, averaging 297.500 Tonne th from Dec 1989 (Median) to 2023, with 34 observations.
+The data reached an all-time high of 510.000 Tonne th in 2009 and a record low of 187.000 Tonne th in 2023.
 Cobalt: Demonstrated Resources: Subeconomic data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.

 Cobalt: Inferred Resources

-Cobalt: Inferred Resources data was reported at 1,110.000 Tonne th in 2022.
-This records a decrease from the previous number of 1,189.000 Tonne th for 2021.
-Cobalt: Inferred Resources data is updated yearly, averaging 1,209.000 Tonne th from Dec 1989 to 2022, with 33 observations.
+Cobalt: Inferred Resources data was reported at 1,220.000 Tonne th in 2023.
+This records an increase from the previous number of 1,110.000 Tonne th for 2022.
+Cobalt: Inferred Resources data is updated yearly, averaging 1,211.500 Tonne th from Dec 1989 (Median) to 2023, with 34 observations.
 The data reached an all-time high of 1,915.000 Tonne th in 2008 and a record low of 13.000 Tonne th in 1989.
 Cobalt: Inferred Resources data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.

 Cobalt: JORC Reserves

-Cobalt: JORC Reserves data was reported at 613.000 Tonne th in 2021.
-This records a decrease from the previous number of 674.000 Tonne th for 2020.
-Cobalt: JORC Reserves data is updated yearly, averaging 477.000 Tonne th from Dec 2002 to 2021, with 19 observations.
-The data reached an all-time high of 674.000 Tonne th in 2020 and a record low of 293.000 Tonne th in 2009.
+Cobalt: JORC Reserves data was reported at 678.000 Tonne th in 2023.
+This records an increase from the previous number of 614.000 Tonne th for 2022.
+Cobalt: JORC Reserves data is updated yearly, averaging 482.000 Tonne th from Dec 2002 (Median) to 2023, with 21 observations.
+The data reached an all-time high of 678.000 Tonne th in 2023 and a record low of 293.000 Tonne th in 2009.
 Cobalt: JORC Reserves data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.

 Copper: Demonstrated Resources: Economic

-Copper: Demonstrated Resources: Economic data was reported at 100.070 Tonne mn in 2021.
-This records an increase from the previous number of 96.650 Tonne mn for 2020.
-Copper: Demonstrated Resources: Economic data is updated yearly, averaging 42.100 Tonne mn from Dec 1989 to 2021, with 33 observations.
-The data reached an all-time high of 100.070 Tonne mn in 2021 and a record low of 6.500 Tonne mn in 1992.
+Copper: Demonstrated Resources: Economic data was reported at 104.740 Tonne mn in 2023.
+This records an increase from the previous number of 101.500 Tonne mn for 2022.
+Copper: Demonstrated Resources: Economic data is updated yearly, averaging 42.400 Tonne mn from Dec 1989 (Median) to 2023, with 35 observations.
+The data reached an all-time high of 104.740 Tonne mn in 2023 and a record low of 6.500 Tonne mn in 1992.
 Copper: Demonstrated Resources: Economic data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.

 Copper: Demonstrated Resources: Subeconomic

-Copper: Demonstrated Resources: Subeconomic data was reported at 1.720 Tonne mn in 2022.
-This records a decrease from the previous number of 1.760 Tonne mn for 2021.
-Copper: Demonstrated Resources: Subeconomic data is updated yearly, averaging 6.750 Tonne mn from Dec 1989 to 2022, with 34 observations.
+Copper: Demonstrated Resources: Subeconomic data was reported at 1.720 Tonne mn in 2023.
+This stayed constant from the previous number of 1.720 Tonne mn for 2022.
+Copper: Demonstrated Resources: Subeconomic data is updated yearly, averaging 6.000 Tonne mn from Dec 1989 (Median) to 2023, with 35 observations.
 The data reached an all-time high of 21.400 Tonne mn in 1997 and a record low of 1.710 Tonne mn in 2014.
 Copper: Demonstrated Resources: Subeconomic data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.

 Copper: Inferred Resources

-Copper: Inferred Resources data was reported at 46.860 Tonne mn in 2022.
-This records an increase from the previous number of 44.250 Tonne mn for 2021.
-Copper: Inferred Resources data is updated yearly, averaging 32.300 Tonne mn from Dec 1989 to 2022, with 34 observations.
+Copper: Inferred Resources data was reported at 47.920 Tonne mn in 2023.
+This records an increase from the previous number of 46.860 Tonne mn for 2022.
+Copper: Inferred Resources data is updated yearly, averaging 34.200 Tonne mn from Dec 1989 (Median) to 2023, with 35 observations.
 The data reached an all-time high of 51.820 Tonne mn in 2015 and a record low of 8.100 Tonne mn in 1994.
 Copper: Inferred Resources data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.

 Copper: JORC Reserves

-Copper: JORC Reserves data was reported at 23.700 Tonne mn in 2021.
-This records an increase from the previous number of 23.350 Tonne mn for 2020.
-Copper: JORC Reserves data is updated yearly, averaging 23.115 Tonne mn from Dec 2002 to 2021, with 20 observations.
-The data reached an all-time high of 25.940 Tonne mn in 2014 and a record low of 18.100 Tonne mn in 2006.
+Copper: JORC Reserves data was reported at 27.360 Tonne mn in 2023.
+This records a decrease from the previous number of 27.430 Tonne mn for 2022.
+Copper: JORC Reserves data is updated yearly, averaging 23.275 Tonne mn from Dec 2002 (Median) to 2023, with 22 observations.
+The data reached an all-time high of 27.430 Tonne mn in 2022 and a record low of 18.100 Tonne mn in 2006.
 Copper: JORC Reserves data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.

 Diamond: Demonstrated Resources: Economic

-Diamond: Demonstrated Resources: Economic data was reported at 1.280 Carat mn in 2021.
-This records a decrease from the previous number of 10.970 Carat mn for 2020.
-Diamond: Demonstrated Resources: Economic data is updated yearly, averaging 198.600 Carat mn from Dec 1989 to 2021, with 33 observations.
-The data reached an all-time high of 1,281.000 Carat mn in 1991 and a record low of 1.280 Carat mn in 2021.
+Diamond: Demonstrated Resources: Economic data was reported at 2.810 Carat mn in 2023.
+This records an increase from the previous number of 1.280 Carat mn for 2022.
+Diamond: Demonstrated Resources: Economic data is updated yearly, averaging 188.700 Carat mn from Dec 1989 (Median) to 2023, with 35 observations.
+The data reached an all-time high of 1,281.000 Carat mn in 1991 and a record low of 1.280 Carat mn in 2022.
 Diamond: Demonstrated Resources: Economic data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.

 Diamond: Demonstrated Resources: Subeconomic

-Diamond: Demonstrated Resources: Subeconomic data was reported at 0.000 Carat mn in 2022.
-This stayed constant from the previous number of 0.000 Carat mn for 2021.
-Diamond: Demonstrated Resources: Subeconomic data is updated yearly, averaging 85.100 Carat mn from Dec 1990 to 2022, with 33 observations.
-The data reached an all-time high of 463.700 Carat mn in 1996 and a record low of 0.000 Carat mn in 2022.
+Diamond: Demonstrated Resources: Subeconomic data was reported at 0.000 Carat mn in 2023.
+This stayed constant from the previous number of 0.000 Carat mn for 2022.
+Diamond: Demonstrated Resources: Subeconomic data is updated yearly, averaging 43.150 Carat mn from Dec 1990 (Median) to 2023, with 34 observations.
+The data reached an all-time high of 463.700 Carat mn in 1996 and a record low of 0.000 Carat mn in 2023.
 Diamond: Demonstrated Resources: Subeconomic data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.

 Diamond: Inferred Resources

-Diamond: Inferred Resources data was reported at 20.300 Carat mn in 2021.
-This stayed constant from the previous number of 20.300 Carat mn for 2020.
-Diamond: Inferred Resources data is updated yearly, averaging 36.000 Carat mn from Dec 1989 to 2021, with 33 observations.
+Diamond: Inferred Resources data was reported at 18.560 Carat mn in 2023.
+This records a decrease from the previous number of 20.300 Carat mn for 2022.
+Diamond: Inferred Resources data is updated yearly, averaging 35.990 Carat mn from Dec 1989 (Median) to 2023, with 35 observations.
 The data reached an all-time high of 102.100 Carat mn in 1995 and a record low of 1.300 Carat mn in 1990.
 Diamond: Inferred Resources data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.

 Diamond: JORC Reserves

-Diamond: JORC Reserves data was reported at 0.000 Carat mn in 2021.
-This records a decrease from the previous number of 10.300 Carat mn for 2020.
-Diamond: JORC Reserves data is updated yearly, averaging 127.900 Carat mn from Dec 2002 to 2021, with 20 observations.
-The data reached an all-time high of 250.000 Carat mn in 2005 and a record low of 0.000 Carat mn in 2021.
+Diamond: JORC Reserves data was reported at 0.000 Carat mn in 2023.
+This stayed constant from the previous number of 0.000 Carat mn for 2022.
+Diamond: JORC Reserves data is updated yearly, averaging 113.200 Carat mn from Dec 2002 (Median) to 2023, with 22 observations.
+The data reached an all-time high of 250.000 Carat mn in 2005 and a record low of 0.000 Carat mn in 2023.
 Diamond: JORC Reserves data remains active status in CEIC and is reported by Geoscience Australia.
 The data is categorized under Global Database’s Australia – Table AU.WB009: Reserves and Resources.

 Gold: Demonstrated Resources: Economic